About Haiku

 17.)
 Frame Rhyme – This is the term Reichhold uses for off-rhymes, slant rhymes, half rhymes, etc… My own haiku, Round and round, is an example.

 18.)
 Coining new words – This is self-explanatory and very difficult to reproduce in translation.
-Shakespeare was a master of word coinage, but all of his haiku are lost…
+Shakespeare was a master of word coinage, but all his haiku are tragically lost…

 19.)
 Twist Reichhold calls this the most common method in writing “waka” poetry.
 Quite simply, the poet creates a set of expectations then, in the middle of the verse, turns or twists those expectations.
 Issa’s haiku, transforming the melting snow into a flood of children is a prime example.